stonehippo/rack-static-site/README.md

 1. Update the real file.
 2. Change the URL reference to it to use different number.

-Changing the reference URL will effectively invalidate the item in any and all caches.* From the perspective of the cache, this is a new document, and it will now cache the new version and begin using that version.
+Changing the reference URL will effectively invalidate the item in any and all caches*.
+From the perspective of the cache, this is a new document, and it will now cache the new version and begin using that version.

 One tip: using something sensible for the cache-busting number included in the URL reference, such as a timestamp based on the date (and perhaps, time).
 This will keep you much saner that the valid, but almost useless `styles.1.css`.
 If you are diligent, you can look at the URL and know exactly when you last updated the resource.